-- Python is a high-level, interpreted language. - Those defining features are often at odds with "high performance". - But development in Python can be substantially easier (and thus faster) than when using compiled languages. - In this session, we will explore when using Python still makes sense and how to get the most performance out of it, without losing the flexibility and ease of development.
+- Python is a high-level, interpreted language. - Those defining features are often at odds with "high performance". - Python is fairly easy to lean, very expressive, and, not surprisingly, very popular. - But development in Python can be substantially easier (and thus faster) than when using compiled languages.